hungdv136/rio/README.md

 ## Advance Features

+All these features are supported in Go and TypeScript SDK with the same function names

 ### Support priority response

 Sometimes, we want the server to return a fallback response if there is no stub are fully matched with the expectation.
 In this case, we should submit two different stubs to the mock server.
 Rio will get the stub with highest weight first, if the weight is not specified, the latest stub will be used